MuhammadHabibUllahAwan/CSharp/README.md

 Use the string data type whenever you have alphanumeric words, phrases, or data for presentation, not calculation.
 What other kinds of literal data can you print to output?

-## 5 Data Types
+##  Data Types
 1-char literals
 2-int Literals
-3-Floating point Literals(float,double,decimel)
+3-Floating point Literals(float,double,decimal)
 4-Boolean Literal